Don Guckert, Dean

 The University of Iowa

 The Planning, Design & Construction program offers a comprehensive overview of the industry processes and practices in place in planning, improving and developing the campus physical environment of the future.
 Major topics include master planning, space planning, programming, design project management, construction project management, project time management, contract administration and organizing to manage a campus project workload.
-The curriculum offers a balance of technical and project management topics and is tailored to two levels of attendee expertise: basic and advanced.
-Attendees only need to attend one of the two level offerings to satisfy graduation requirements.
+The curriculum offers a balance of technical and project management topics.

 Courses